-The Komodo EcoWall partition, produced by Nardi, is used as the basic module for Regeneration, an installation designed by Raffaello Galiotto that will be presented at the Università Statale during Milan Design Week 2019.
+The Komodo EcoWall partition, produced by Nardi, is used as the basic module for Regeneration, an installation designed by Raffaello Galiotto that was presented at the Università Statale during Milan Design Week 2019.

 Designed by Galiotto, the immersive installation Regeneration is realized with modules of Komodo EcoWall, a regenerated partition produced by Nardi.

 How to regenerate the plastic used in the context of environmental respect is an important topic for Nardi, a Vicenza-based company specialising in the production of outdoor resin furniture.
 The immersive installation Regeneration, designed by designer Raffaello Galiotto, will be the first experimentation produced by the company, which with the same regeneration technology will soon introduce the modular partition Komodo EcoWall to the market.
 The installation will be presented in Milan during Fuorisalone 2019, as part of the exhibition “Interni Human Spaces” (Università degli Studi di Milano, 8-19 April 2019).

 Galiotto conceives an open-air space dedicated to regeneration: of the material composing it and of the soul of those visiting it.
 Composed of 688 Komodo EcoWall modules, the envelope has a dynamic and twisted shape, given by the overlapping and rotation of ten rings, measuring 7x7x7 meters.